anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 * Do not expose the dashboard without additional authentication to the public.
   There is no need to access such a powerful tool from outside your LAN
 * Turn on RBAC, so you can limit the service account the dashboard uses
-* Do not grant the service account of the dashboard high privileges
+* Review the privileges granted to the service account of the dashboard privileges, and remove disable any additional privileges assigned.
 * Grant permissions per user, so each user can only access what they are supposed to access
 * If using network policies, block requests to the dashboard